Learn to Hunt

 Contact Information by County

-The body is dark olive above with lighter sides and cream-colored belly.
+Its body is dark olive above with lighter sides and cream-colored belly.
 The long dorsal fin is dark green with a narrow longitudinal olive-colored band near the top margin and another near the base.
 Males have a dark spot on the caudal fin, bordered with yellow or orange.
 Lower fins are green, vivid as fresh paint, during the breeding season.
 There are 66 to 68 scales in the lateral line.
 The dorsal fin has 47 to 51 soft rays and the anal fin has 9 or 10 rays.
-The head is flattened on top and the mouth is large.
-The teeth are sharp and strongly set in the jaws.
-Weights of 6 to 8 pounds or more are commonly reached.
+Its head is flattened on top and the mouth is large.
+Its teeth are sharp and strongly set in the jaws.
+Commonly reaches 6 to 8 pounds or more.

 With the exception of rare fish collected in Spirit and Okoboji Lakes, the Bowfin is found mostly in sloughs and ponds of the Mississippi River.
 It has been seen in collections in the lower reaches of the Iowa-Cedar Rivers drainage and is probably in the lower reaches of all the major Mississippi River tributaries.
-This fish is extremely rare in the interior waters of the state.
+This fish is extremely rare in Iowa's interior waters.

 Crayfish, fish, frogs, large insects and leeches.